jpancho/BookingApp/README.md

 Runs the server. <br>
 Runs in [http://localhost:3001](http://localhost:3001) to view it in the browser.

-In the project directory, you can run:
+In the project directory, run the [mongo instance](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#start-mdb-edition-as-a-windows-service):

 ### `"C:\Program Files\MongoDB\Server\4.0\bin\mongo.exe"`

-Runs the mongo instance. <br>
+In the project directory, [run the mongod instance](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#run-mdb-edition-from-the-command-interpreter).
 ### `"C:\Program Files\MongoDB\Server\4.0\bin\mongod.exe" --dbpath="c:\data\db"`

-Runs the mongod instance. <br>
-Make sure to create the db path first.
+Follow the links closely.
+We must run two instances so our MongoDB works and updates.

 Initialization is done! <br>

 This covers CREATE, READ, UPDATE, and DELETE. <br>
 Frontend routes include `/`, `/performers`, `performers:id`, and `bookings/:id`<br>
+  Find in `frontend/src/App.js` <br>
 API routes include `/performers`, `/performers/:id`, `/add`, `/update:id`, and `/delete:id`<br>
+  Find in `backend/src/server.js`<br>

 The implementation of backend API using Mongoose and Express. <br>
 Mongoose "provides a straight-forward, schema-based solution to model your application data.- <br>